felony drunk driving charges

 If convicted, the punishment for a felony drunk driving offense will depend on the person's prior criminal history record.
 The punishments for felonies are substantially more severe than for misdemeanors.
 There are mandatory minimum penalties for felony convictions, but the maximum sentence is not limited to 1 year of jail, as is the case with misdemeanors.

-Refusal refers to the actions on the part of the suspected drunk driver taken to decline taking a breath test or a blood test to determine the concentration of alcohol in the suspects bloodstream.
-While the refusal should be explicit with statements to the effect of "I refuse to take the test" or similar language, the unfortunate reality is that police often charge a person with refusing in other situations, such as when the suspect cannot blow hard enough to make the machine work, or the machine is faulty and will not record results properly.
+Refusal to submit to a chemical test is a crime in Alaska, and carries the same penalties as DUI.
+"Refusal" refers to the suspected drunk driver declining a breath alcohol test at the station after arrest..
+While the refusal should be explicit with statements to the effect of "I refuse to take the test" or similar language, the unfortunate reality is that police may charge a person with refusing in other situations, such as when the suspect cannot blow hard enough to make the machine work, or the machine is faulty and will not record results properly.

 Felony drunk driving charges are very serious.
 To speak with an attorney today, please call Attorney Fred Slone at (907) 272-4471.